ArchiveBox/docs/Security-Overview.md

 If you're importing private links or authenticated content, you probably don't want to share your archive folder publicly on a webserver, so don't follow the [[Publishing Your Archive]] instructions unless you are only serving it on a trusted LAN or have some sort of authentication in front of it.
 Make sure to point ArchiveBox to an output folder with conservative permissions, as it may contain archived content with secret session tokens or pieces of your user data.
 You may also wish to encrypt the archive using an encrypted disk image or filesystem like ZFS as it will contain all requests and response data, including session keys, user data, usernames, etc.

+**Things to watch out for:**
-Beware that any cookies / secret state in this profile will be totally visible to anyone viewing the archives!
-Make dedicated accounts for archiving and don't share your personal login with the archiver unless you want your keys in the archive.
+- any cookies / secret state in this profile will be totally visible to anyone viewing the archives, don't use your personal Chrome profile
+- any secret tokens in URLs are sent to `archive.org` (unless you set `SAVE_ARCHIVE_DOT_ORG = False`)
+- domain in URL is leaked to favicon service (unless you set `SAVE_FAVICON = False`)
+- viewing malicious archived JS could allow an attacker to access your other archive items + the admin interface (it executes on the same domain right now, fix is pending)

 <img src="https://i.imgur.com/Jszo4h2.png" width="400px"/>

 *An example of a session cookie reflected in `headers.json` visible in the archive.*

 <img src="https://i.imgur.com/DfyQUDV.png" width="50px" align="right"/>

-#### Stealth Mode

-If you want ArchiveBox to be less noisy and avoid leaking any URLs to 3rd-party APIs during archiving, you can disable the options below.
-Disabling these are recommended if you plan on archiving any sites that use secret tokens in the URL to grant access to private content without authentication, e.g. Google Docs, CodiDM notepads, etc.

- - `https://web.archive.org/save/{url}` when [`SAVE_ARCHIVE_DOT_ORG`](https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration#save_archive_dot_org) is `True`, full URLs are submitted to the Wayback Machine for archiving, but no cookies or content from the local authenticated archive are shared
- - `https://www.google.com/s2/favicons?domain={domain}` when [`FETCH_FAVICON`](https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration#fetch_favicon) is `True`, the domains for each link are shared in order to get the favicon, but not the full URL~~

 ## Do not run as root